-14.10.2 Off-street car parking shall be encouraged by the installation of appropriate, permanent and prominent signs indicating its availability.

-14.10.2.3 All landscaping, recreation features and furniture, bbq facilities, children’s play equipment and clothes drying facilities shall be completed in accordance with the approved landscaping design plans submitted as part of the Construction Certificate.
+6.11 All landscaping, recreation features and furniture, bbq facilities, children’s play equipment and clothes drying facilities shall be completed in accordance with the approved landscaping design plans submitted as part of the construction certificate.

-14.10.3 The security fence and associated dense landscaping shall be provided in accordance with the Council approved plan to deny vehicular and pedestrian access to the land from the following road(s): #

-14.10.3.1 All fencing and retaining walls shall be completed in accordance with the approved details submitted as part of the Construction Certificate.
-All fencing/retaining work must be provided at full cost to the developer.
-All fencing is to be constructed on top of any retaining walls.
+6.12 All fencing shall be completed in accordance with the approved details submitted as part of the Construction Certificate.
+All fencing work must be provided at full cost to the developer.
 The selected fencing material/design must also minimise/eliminate the potential for graffiti attacks.
 Where possible, foliage should be grown on/over fencing adjacent to public areas to minimise any potential for graffiti.

-14.10.4 All common open space areas and internal driveways shall be appropriately illuminated by the use of bollard lighting or the like to provide for the safety and convenience of occupants and other people resorting to the land at night.

-14.10.4.1 Vandal proof and security lighting, CCTV and security measures are to be provided in accordance with the approved details submitted as part of the Construction Certificate.
+6.13 Vandal proof and security lighting, any CCTV and security measures are to be provided in accordance with the approved details submitted as part of the Construction Certificate.

-14.10.4.2 The required letterboxes are to comply with the details submitted as part of the Construction Certificate and with Australia Posts requirements for size.
-The letterbox system should be vandal resistant and secure.

-14.10.4.3 All power boards should be housed within a locked cabinet to restrict tampering with the power supply.
+6.14 All power boards should be housed within a locked cabinet to restrict tampering with the power supply.
 The lock set must be approved by the electricity authority.

-14.10.5 Entrance/exit points are to be clearly signposted and visible from the street and the site at all times.
+6.15 Entrance/exit points are to be clearly signposted and visible from the street and the site at all times.

-14.10.5.1 The required letterboxes are to comply with the details submitted as part of the Construction Certificate and with Australia Posts requirements for size.
-The letterbox system should be vandal resistant and secure.

-14.10.6 Access and parking for people with disabilities shall be provided in accordance with Australian Standard 2890.1.
+6.16 Access and parking for people with disabilities shall be provided in accordance with Australian Standard 2890.1.

-14.10.7 All required internal driveways and car parking spaces shall be line-marked, sealed with a hard standing, all-weather material to a standard suitable for the intended purpose.
+6.17 All required internal driveways and car parking spaces shall be line-marked, sealed with a hard standing, all-weather material to a standard suitable for the intended purpose.

-14.10.8 Any future substation or other utility installation required to service the approved development shall not under any circumstances be sited on future or existing Council land, including road reservations and/or public or drainage reserves.

-14.11 Fee Payment

-14.11.1 Any fee payable to Council as part of a Construction, Subdivision Works, Compliance or Occupation Certificate or inspection associated with the development (including the registration of privately issued certificates) shall be paid in full.

-14.12 Fire Safety
+Fire Safety

-14.12.1 Smoke alarm/s complying with the provisions of the Environmental Planning and Assessment Amendment (smoke alarms) Regulation, 2006, shall be installed in the existing residential portion of the building.
+6.18 Smoke alarm/s complying with the provisions of the Environmental Planning and Assessment Amendment (smoke alarms) Regulation, 2006, shall be installed in the building.

-14.13 Bush Fire Prone Land

-14.13.1 The various construction standards and features required to protect the building from bush fire shall be provided in accordance with Australian Standard 3959-2009 - Construction of Buildings in Bushfire-Prone Areas.